M4vmCvrk/m4vmcvrk.github.io/hello/dupe.md

 * * *

-this is a simple sentace with no hidden messages or meaning, especially the last letters or first something in between the words idk
+this is a simple sentace with no hidden messages or meaning, especially the first letters or something in between idk

 <!--- 6 -->